GIP hero image

 No. That was Payment Protection Insurance (PPI), which banks and other financial institutions often mis-sold to customers to protect loan payments in case of short-term illness or redundancy.
 The borrower sometimes didn’t need PPI, or it was unsuitable for them — or they simply didn’t know they were paying for it at all.

 Income Protection pays a replacement income based on a percentage of a covered individual’s earnings.
 PPI, on the other hand, generally only protected credit repayments.
 This is typically a far lower sum than replacing a percentage of someone’s entire income.
+Pre-existing conditions were often completely excluded from cover, as well as the policy having exclusions for conditions with a high claim rate, such as back pain and mental health concerns.

 What’s the difference between GIP and individual protection?